nuonuo-888/Astro-Shadcn-portfolio/README.md

 I created this portfolio for three main reasons:

-1. **Showcase Unlisted Work** – Some of my projects don’t fit in a traditional resume, but I still wanted to share them publicly.
+1. **Showcase Unlisted Work** – Some of my projects don't fit in a traditional resume, but I still wanted to share them publicly.
 2. **Learn New Technologies** – This project helped me explore **Astro** and **Shadcn components**, as well as integrating **React** into an Astro project.
-3. **Improve Front-End & Deployment Skills** – I used **Vercel** for hosting and experimented with different tools to improve my workflow.
+3. **Improve Front-End & Deployment Skills** – Experimented with different tools to improve my workflow.

 ## 🛠️ Tech Stack

 - **Framework:** Astro
 - **UI Components:** Shadcn (React-based)
-- **Hosting:** Vercel
 - **Mockup Tool:** Started with [Bolt.new](https://bolt.new/)

 ## 🎨 Development Process